Arcadia Valley – The Perfect Camping Destination

 Visit a State Park in the Arcadia Valley

-- Giant, billion-year-old granite boulders stand end-to-end like a string of circus elephants at Elephant Rocks State Park, north of Ironton.
+- Giant, billion-year-old granite boulders stand end-to-end like a string of circus elephants at Elephant Rocks State Park, 10 minutes north of Ironton.
 In the 1800s, miners carved their names into these massive rocks.
 The park has a self-guided trail that winds through the boulders and past long abandoned mining operations – it includes Braille signage.

 - At Taum Sauk Mountain State Park, a trail leads from Missouri’s highest point (1,772 feet above sea level) to Mina Sauk Falls, the state’s tallest wet-weather waterfall; it is spectacular after a rain.
 The views are awesome all the time.

-- At the Millstream Gardens Conservation Area, east of Ironton, t the St. Francis River has cut a rugged swath through the pink granite boulders of this lovely valley.
+At the Millstream Gardens Conservation Area, east of Ironton, the St. Francis River has cut a rugged swath through the pink granite boulders of this lovely valley.
 The swirling waters are a playground for kayaks, canoes and swimming.